alexwlchan/alexwlchan.net/src/_articles/2018/2018-05-04-beware-logged-errors.md

 ---
+layout: article
 date: 2018-05-04 08:28:01 +00:00
-layout: post
+title: Beware of logged errors from subprocess
 summary: If you use Python's subprocess module, be careful you don't leak sensitive information in your error logs.
-tags:
-  - python
-  - infosec
-  - python:subprocess
-title: Beware of logged errors from subprocess
-old_syntax_highlighting: true
+topic: Python
 ---

 Yesterday, Twitter [wrote a blog post][twitter] about a recent security bug: